 You can allocate portions of your RPB account and life insurance benefit to several beneficiaries by allocating a percentage of the account to each named beneficiary.
 You can also name a secondary beneficiary who would receive payments if the primary beneficiary was no longer alive or if the primary beneficiary declined receiving the funds.

-Here is how the beneficiary designations work for RPB pension plan balances:
+Here is how the beneficiary designations work for RPB retirement plan balances:

 - If your spouse is your beneficiary: